wp-plugins/formspammertrap-for-comments/readme.txt

 1. The Comment form, using the settings as shown on screenshot 1. (assets/screenshot-2.jpg)

 == Changelog ==

+= 1.07 =
+* released 30 Jul 2015
+* testing to ensure compatability with WP version 4.2.3; should work just fine with 4.3

+= 1.06a =
+* released 25 Jul 2015
+* Don't you hate it when you think you fixed everything, and another bug sneaks in, even after you did lots of testing?
+Me to.
+Which is why there is a 1.06a right after the 1.06.
+Sigh.

 = 1.06 =
 * released 25 Jul 2015